 Shetland lies 600 miles (960km) North of London.
-More than 100 islands, just 15 of them inhabited, span the 100 miles (145km) between Fair Isle and Out Stack, the northernmost point in Britain.
+There are more than 100 islands with just 15 of them inhabited, spanning the 100 miles (145km) between Fair Isle and Out Stack, the northernmost point in Britain.

 Most famous for its ponies, distinctive "Fair Isle" knitting patterns and Viking links.
 Visit Shetland at any time of year and you'll be enchanted by the rugged beauty of the landscape, its dramatic changing colours and textures will take your breath away.

 The tranquil location will ensure, whether you are on holiday or business, that you have a peaceful, relaxing break.
-Enjoy watching the visitors, including over 50 majestic cruise ships, to Lerwick Harbour pass in Breiwick Bay or survey the rabbits and other wildlife going about their daily antics in the garden.
-You may even see a pod of killer whales swim past!
+From the lounge enjoy watching the marine traffic entering/exiting Lerwick Harbour in Breiwick Bay or survey the rabbits, birds and other wildlife going about their daily antics in the garden.
+You may even see a pod of killer whales swim past or spot our local otter!

 Because Shetland lies closer to the north pole than any other part of the British Isles, it’s the best place to see the ‘Northern Lights’ or ‘Mirrie Dancers’.
 In general they are most likely to be seen between mid-October and mid-March, avoiding times when there is a full moon.
 Why not combine a visit with one of our unique Up Helly Aa fire festivals (held annually throughout Shetland between January and March), wonderful walking, wildlife watching, leisure facilities and some great food.